wilsonehusin/husin.dev/content/hire-me.md

 lastMod: 2024-03-06
 ---

-Hi, I'm Wilson, [a software developer at FireHydrant](/firehydrant-year-1/) based in San Francisco, California.
+Hi, I'm Wilson, a software developer at NVIDIA based in San Francisco Bay Area, California.
 I really like to **make things go fast ⚡️**

 {{< callout class="briefcase" >}}
 Existence of this page does not imply job search status.
 It is left up for reference on what it's like to work with me!